-Bad guys don’t, and will never follow the rules.
-Isn’t that common sense most of us can agree with?
+Bad guys don’t and will never follow the rules.
+Isn’t that common sense that most Montanans can agree with?

 The knee jerk, default gun control reactions after mass shootings have never, and will never change.
 We will also never stop someone who is inclined to do harm to others for personal, political or ideological reasons.

 These obviously disturbed individuals spend enormous amounts of time and energy to evade detection and extensively plan these events prior to doing them.
 To think otherwise is ignorant and dangerous to all of us.
 They will find items and tools they need legally, illegally and even build weapons of destruction, regardless of laws or regulations in order to meet their needs.

 They are intent on performing an illegal act whether they are in their right mind to make that decision or not.
 The idea that they’ll not continue with their plans because of laws that might get in their way is simply ridiculous.
 We might even say we should be less concerned with their choice of a firearm for destructive purposes when we imagine the possibility that they may have used explosives.

 Responsible gun sellers, buyers and traders can easily take steps to help ensure a safe and legal, private firearms transaction.
 This can easily be done without need for further gun control.
 Montana does not require gun registration and we intend to help keep it that way.